Welian95/Energy_Monitor/README.md

 1. **Download the Repository**: Clone or download the repository to your local machine.
-2. **Install Required Modules**: Navigate to the project folder and install all the modules from the `requirements.txt` file by running: pip install -r requirements.txt
+2. **Install Required Modules**: Navigate to the project folder and install all the modules from the `requirements.txt` file by running:

-markdown
-Copy code
+   `pip install -r requirements.txt`
-3. **Configure the API**: Adapt the API to your datasets (CSV or Database), or use the "example" folder provided in the repository.
+4. **Configure the API**: Adapt the API to your datasets (CSV or Database), or use the "example" folder provided in the repository.
-4. **Start the Application**: Simply run the `Main.py` script to start the application.
+5. **Start the Application**: Simply run the `Main.py` script to start the application.

 ## Usage

 An instruction guide will follow shortly.

-## Data Access API Documentation

 ## Data Access API Documentation